frappe/frappe_docs/frappe_docs/www/docs/user/en/api/utils.md

 Function Signature: `pretty_date(iso_datetime)`

 Takes an ISO time and returns a string representing how long ago the date represents.
-Very common in communication applications like instant messangers.
+Very common in communication applications like instant messengers.

 Example usage: